GauBen/typed-board/README.md

 echo "dev.db" >> .gitignore
 ```

 Everything is up and running!
-Prisma created a database for us in `packages/api/prisma/dev.db`.
+Prisma created a SQLite database for us in `packages/api/prisma/dev.db`.

-Let's try to interact with it: create a file named `packages/api/src/index.ts` and with the following code:
+Let's try to interact with it; create a file named `packages/api/src/index.ts` with the following code:

 ```ts
 import { PrismaClient } from "@prisma/client";